pstlab/sharework_knowledge/README.md

 ### Package Preparation

-At this point a ROSJava workspace has been successfully set and everything is ready for the installation of the sharework_knowledge package.
+Once that a ROSJava workspace has been successfully configured everything is ready for the installation of the **sharework_knowledge package**.

 First, it is necessary to install the ROSjava package **sharework_knowledge_msgs** defining custom messages and services defined within the knowledge base module of the Sharework.
 This package is available on GitHub (https://github.com/pstlab/sharework_knowledge_msgs.git) and can be installed into the ROSJava workspace as follows: